 a chronic or persistent disorder of the mental processes caused by brain disease or injury and marked by memory disorders, personality changes, and impaired reasoning.

-Loss of cognitive abilities, including memory, concentration, communication, planning, and abstract thinking, resulting from brain injury or from a disease such as Alzheimer's disease or Parkinson's disease.
-It is sometimes accompanied by emotional disturbance and personality changes.
+Loss of cognitive abilities, including memory, concentration, communication, planning and thinking, as a result of a brain injury or a disease such as heart disease Alzheimer's or Parkinson's disease.
+Sometimes it is accompanied by emotional disturbances and personality changes.

 (Pathology) a state of serious emotional and mental deterioration, of organic or functional origin

 (dɪˈmɛn ʃə, -ʃi ə)

 of • menthia

 (dɪmɛn ʃə, -ʃi ə) n n n.

 memory capacity and reasoning badly damaged, usu.
 With altered behavior, associated with damaged brain tissue.